lenkaptichka/lenkaptichka/README.md

 ### :zap: About Me :

-:woman_technologist: I'm Efanova Lena, junior frontend developer from Zelenograd, Moscow
+:woman_technologist: I'm Efanova Lena, frontend developer from Zelenograd, Moscow

 :rocket: I worked in [Innotech](https://inno.tech/ru/) and now I'm looking for a new career opportunity